Double D: "Should we feel guilty about Jonny's predicament?"

 - Averted later on, as it is revealed that Sarah is at least 11 in the middle school episodes.

 - Edd is noticeably more fun-loving and casual, joining in Ed and Eddy's dogpile, than his later, more conservative self.
+He also has a much softer voice.

 - Plus, the Eds actually get jawbreakers at the end.